-Rigel in Orion is blue-white | EarthSky.org
+Blue-white Rigel is Orion's brightest star

-In January, some of the brightest stars grace our night sky.
-Among them is Rigel, the brightest star in Orion the Hunter, one of the most recognizable of constellations.
-Rigel is much hotter and more massive than our sun.
-It’s in the latter stages of its stellar life.
-And hidden in its brilliance are fainter companion stars that can only be seen using large telescopes.
+Rigel is one of several brilliant stars that grace our night sky in January.
+It’s also the brightest star in one of the most beloved of constellations, Orion the Hunter.
+Rigel appears blue-white to the eye.
+It’s a stunning contrast to red Betelgeuse, Orion’s second-brightest star.
+Classified as a blue supergiant, Rigel is in the latter stages of its stellar lifetime and will someday become a supernova.
+Hidden in Rigel’s brilliance are at least three other fainter companion stars that can only be detected using large telescopes.

-At magnitude 0.13, Rigel is the seventh-brightest star in the heavens, the fifth-brightest as viewed from North America.
-It can be found at a lower corner of Orion the Hunter, one of the sky’s best-known constellations.
+At magnitude 0.13, Rigel is the 7th-brightest star in the heavens, the 5th-brightest as viewed from North America.
+It appears at a lower corner of Orion the Hunter, one of the sky’s best-known constellations.
 It’s easy to spot because of its brightness and also because of its distinctive blue-white color.

-You can catch Orion in the east before dawn in late summer, but on January evenings, Orion shines prominently in the mid-evening sky.
+You can catch Orion in the east before dawn during the late Northern Hemisphere summer.
+On January evenings, Orion shines prominently in the mid-evening sky.
 Look for Orion high in the south on northern winter (southern summer) evenings.
 By early March, as soon as the sun sets, Orion is at its highest in the sky.
 By early May, as seen from around the globe, Orion sets before the sky has a chance to get really dark.

 To find Rigel, first look for its constellation, Orion.
 You’ll notice three stars in a short, straight line.
 These stars mark Orion’s Belt.
-An imaginary line in the sky drawn downward at a right or 90-degree angle from Orion’s Belt takes you to Rigel.
-(If you instead drew that line upward, you’d come to Betelgeuse, with a distinctive orangish tinge.)
+An imaginary line in the sky, heading generally southward, that’s at a right or 90-degree angle from Orion’s Belt, takes you to Rigel.
+(If you instead draw in the other direction, you’d come to Betelgeuse, with its distinctive reddish tinge.)

 Do not confuse Rigel with Sirius, which is farther to the east and farther south.
 Sirius is similar in appearance, but significantly brighter than Rigel.

-EarthSky 2020 lunar calendars are available!
-Only a few left.
-Order now!

-Science of Rigel.
 We couldn’t live as close to Rigel as we do to our sun.
-That’s because its surface temperature is much hotter, about 21,000 degrees Fahrenheit (11,600 degrees Celsius) in contrast to about 10,000 F (5,500 C) for the sun.
+That’s because its surface temperature is much hotter, about 21,000 degrees Fahrenheit (11,800 degrees Celsius) in contrast to about 10,000 F (5,500 C) for the sun.

-Counting all its radiation (not just visible light, but infrared, ultraviolet and so on), Rigel emits about 120,000 times more energy than the sun; this luminosity is calculated based on a distance of 863 light-years, a distance derived from data collected by the Hipparcos space telescope.
+Counting all its radiation (not just visible light, but infrared, ultraviolet and so on), Rigel emits about 120,000 times more energy than the sun.
+Astronomers calculate this luminosity based on a distance of 863 light-years, a distance derived from data collected by the Hipparcos space telescope.
 With such enormous energy, you might be surprised to find that Rigel has only 21 times more mass, and is 79 times the diameter of our sun.

 Rigel is a blue supergiant star, designated as type B8 Ia.
 According to stellar evolution theory, it is a massive star entering the latter part of its life, having exhausted most of the hydrogen fuel in its core.
 It’s also a variable star that shows slight irregular fluctuations in brightness.
 Someday, it will explode as a supernova.